ustun/reactjs-introduction/README.md

 ```

 If we compare with AngularJS, in AngularJS, there is no equivalent for setState,
 you make the changes directly in the data structure.
-Therefore to see if
+Therefore, to see if
 something has changed in the application, Angular runs a code section called the
 digest loop.
 This loop might cause performance issues in some applications and
 more importantly might make it harder to reason about your code.

-In React however, all the state changes are explicit.
+In React, however, all the state changes are explicit.
 According to React, state
-changes form the most difficulty in application development, hence every change
+changes form most of the difficulty in application development, hence every
-has to be done through setState.
+change has to be done through `setState'.

 Now let's improve our counter example, for example, the counter should be
 counting down from 10 while counting up from 0 and the two numbers have to be